tomsauv/Enrich-Deplete-fastq/README.md

 *head counts.txt*<br/>

-When summed, enriched and depleted reads counts should equal those of the raw R1 fastq file
+The sum of enriched and depleted reads counts should equal those of the raw R1 fastq file